kristofzerbe/kiko.io/source/_posts/Using-GitHub-as-Commenting-Platform.md

 As I read a post from on [Thomas Lavesques' blog](https://thomaslevesque.com), to solve another problem, his commenting section came to my attention: **[utteranc.es](https://utteranc.es/)** ... exactly the solution I needed!
 Thanx guys...

-On their website is a small configurator for a script to implement in each post, wich needs only few information:
+On their website is a small configurator for a script to implement in each post, which needs only few information:

 * Name of the Repo
 * How the mapping of the post to the Issues should work